RahmadSadli/2-D-Kalman-Filter/README.md

 Install these two libraries:
 - pip install matplotlib
-- pip install opencv-python   ==>(This will install you OpenCV 4.7.0.68 at the moment I'm updating this repo January 20,2023)
+- pip install opencv-python        (This will install you OpenCV 4.7.0.68 at the moment I'm updating this repo January 20,2023)

 Cheers